SMB92/F4-SpawnEngine/README.md

 ###### HOUSEKEEPING:
 - More cleaning/additions to commentary etc
-- Update NPP lag file.
+- Update NPP lang file.
 - Trace added to all Init procedures.
 This will be permanent, not just for debug.

 ###### SCRIPT OPTIMIZATION/REVISION/FIXES: